howesda/addressingservicepoc/README.md

 The SOAP endpoint is can be found at http://localhost:8082/OnDemand-2011-03/.
 Examples of the messages that can be processed can be found in the SoapUI project in the src/main/soap-ui folder

 ## Running ##
-The application is built as a "fat jar" file and can be run from the command like as follows
+The application is built as a "fat jar" file and can be run from the command line as follows
 >java -jar addressingservicepoc-0.0.1-SNAPSHOT.jar

 ## Supporting Projects ##